How do I tie a fishing knot?

 To cut the braid easily, tighten it beforehand.

-Once the 2 parts are cut, bring the flame of the flashlight closer to burn the excess and with your finger, moistened, stop the combustion by pressing on it.
-This will create a small "ball" that will prevent the knot from sliding.
+Once both parts have been cut, bring the flashlight's flame close enough to burn off any excess, and use your moistened finger to stop the burning by pressing down on it.
+This will create a small "ball" that will prevent the knot from slipping.

-During this step, be careful not to get the flame too close to the knot or the line body or you will cut the whole thing.
+Be careful not to get the flame too close to the knot or line body, or you'll cut the whole thing.
 I prefer to use a small flashlight for this step, especially when I do it at sea.
-The precision of the flame is better.
+The flame is more precise.

 Une fois le fluoro et la tresse brulés, il n'y a plus d'excédant de fil pouvant venir perturber les lancers.

-Finally, you can apply a small amount of glue to the knot.
+Finally, you can apply a small drop of glue to the knot.

 Pour assurer le tout, un petit point de colle terminera parfaitement le nœud.

-A small dot of glue will finish the knot perfectly.
+A small dot of glue secures the knot perfectly.

 More articles on the theme